klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     To save space you can omit the `.sif` file from `$EBROOTCCPE` and instead use a symbolic link to the one in the LUST project or mystery directory.

--   ccpe-23.12-cce_17-18-rocm-5.4.1-17_18-LUST.eb: Use the instance in the LUST directory, but still generate a module and some bootstrap scripts to play with.